tabu-hr/tabu-db-api/doc/models.md

 - **Purpose**: Represents a list of country salaries associated with a user or submission.
 - **View**: This model is a view of the database.
 - **Fields**:
-  - `id`: The unique identifier for the list country salary entry.
-  - `userId`: The unique identifier for the user who owns the list country salary entry.
-  - `submissionId`: The unique identifier for the submission associated with the list country salary entry.
+  - `unique_id`: The unique identifier for the list country salary entry.
   - `countrySalary`: The country salary amount.
   - `amount`: The amount or count of the country salary.
 - **Relationships**:
   - A list country salary entry belongs to a user.
   - A list country salary entry can be associated with multiple submissions.

-## Contract Type Model
+## List Contract Type Model

 - **Purpose**: Represents the contract type information for a user or submission.
 - **View**: This model is a view of the database.
 - **Fields**:
-  - `id`: The unique identifier for the contract type.
-  - `userId`: The unique identifier for the user who owns the contract type.
-  - `submissionId`: The unique identifier for the submission associated with the contract type.
+  - `unique_id`: The unique identifier for the contract type.
   - `contractType`: The type of contract.
   - `amount`: The amount or value associated with the contract type.
 - **Relationships**: